Looooopy/zumo-pid/README.md

 ## Why use SBUS

-When using pwm we are restricted to use more input pins with SBUS we only need one.
+When using PWM we are restricted to use more input pins with SBUS we only need one.

 ## Wiring